UnixJunkie/SEED/docs/source/index.rst

 Monte Carlo simulated annealing.
 Beware that this new feature is experimental and has not been tested thoroughly yet.
 See :ref:`mc_minimization` for details.

+**NEW!** A new keyword-based parameter file has been introduced.
+This allows more flexibility in the way settings are specified, but only involves newly added settings (e.g. the ones of :ref:`mc_minimization`), so that legacy ``seed.par`` files keep working as expected.
+See :ref:`KW_param` for details.

 |

 SEED is developed in the `Caflisch Lab <http://www.biochem-caflisch.uzh.ch/>`_ at